reubenlee3/TabularModule/README.md

 ## TODO's
 1. Implement regression task in the module (Search: `TODO-Regression` in the module)
-2. Act on both independent drift and target drift in both training and prediction mode
-3. Act on Fairness reports (Decide thresholds).
+2. Act on Fairness reports (Decide thresholds).
 Post process results so that model is aligned with FEAT principles
-4. Develop Custom feature explanation module for interpretability
+3. Develop Custom feature explanation module for interpretability.
+Default from PyCaret is taking time.
-5. Write Docstrings and Unitest for Module maintainability
+4. Write Docstrings and Unitest for Module maintainability